dotnet/roslyn/docs/features/deconstruction.md

     ;
 ```

-Note that deconstruction-assignment doesn't introduce any new syntax.
-It is represented with an assignment into a tuple expression.
+The *deconstruction-assignment* doesn't introduce any new syntax.
+It is represented with an *assignment* into a tuple expression.

 **References**